mainlycricket/CSV_App/README.md

   }
   ```

-- In single GET, PUT and DELETE routes, the URL should specifiy the primary key value for the row with `id` as key, e.g: `localhost:8080/studentsByPK?id=1`
+- In single GET, PUT and DELETE routes, the URL should specifiy the primary key value for the row with `id` as key, e.g: `localhost:8080/tableByPK?id=1`

 > [!NOTE]
 > The key should always be `id` regardless of the primary key column name in the table.
 > The value should be in the same format as they are in CSV files.
-  > If an array column in Primary Key, it should be enclosed in curly braces {}. e.g. `localhost:8080/studentsByPK?id={1, 2, 3}`
+> For array columns except string arrays, send values as `localhost:8080/tableByPK?id=1,2,3`
+> For string columns, send values as individual string elements as `localhost:8080/tableByPK?id=text1&id=text2&id=text3`